Chilldose/COMET/docs/gettingstarted.rst

 .. note:: This GUI selection window will only appear at first start up.
 Next time you start the software the PC knows which setup you initially loaded and will automatically load this setup.
 If you want to load another setup you have to pass the cmd argument "--reinit" when starting the script.
 Or inside the program, navigate to "Edit/Preferences" and choose the setup you want to load.

-.. note:: In order to add your own setups to this list, please see the chapter :ref:`Tutorials`.
+.. note:: In order to add your own setups to this list, please see the chapter :ref:`Getting Started`.
 There everything is explained in detail.

 Your first GUI